humdrum-tools/humdrum-documentation/guide/ch28/index.md

 *piano* with a crescendo beginning prior to the second chord; the crescendo continues until after the third chord and then the level abruptly drops to *pianissimo* with the onset of the fourth chord.
-Notice that dynamic markings are \"read from left-to-right\"; that is, we presume that the crescendo begins *piano* and that the *pianissimo* is an abrupt reduction in level, rather than presuming that the crescendo builds to the *pianissimo* level and so there is an abrupt
+Notice that dynamic markings are "read from left-to-right"; that is, we presume that the crescendo begins *piano* and that the *pianissimo* is an abrupt reduction in level, rather than presuming that the crescendo builds to the *pianissimo* level and so there is an abrupt